South Orkney Islands Facts

 QSL from Orcadas Base in 1947

-In 1908, the United Kingdom declared sovereignty over various Antarctic and South American territories “to the south of the 50th parallel of south latitude, and lying between the 20th and the 80th degrees of west longitude”, including the South Orkney Islands.
+In 1908, the United Kingdom declared sovereignty over various Antarctic and South Atlantic territories “to the south of the 58th parallel of south latitude, and lying between the 20th and the 80th degrees of west longitude”, including the South Orkney Islands.
 The Islands were subsequently administered as part of the Falkland Islands Dependencies.

 QSL from Signy 1948